CauldronDevelopmentLLC/CAMotics/README.md

 Try out some of the examples in OpenSCAM's File -> Examples menu.

 ## No Icons in Menus in Linux
-If you don't see icons in OpenSCAM menus in linux try running the following command and restarting OpenSCAM:
+If you don't see icons in OpenSCAM menus in Linux try running the following command and restarting OpenSCAM:

     gconftool-2 --type boolean --set /desktop/gnome/interface/menus_have_icons true